mennaAltear78/customer-segmentation/README.md

-# End-to-End Customer Segmentation System
+# End-to-End Customer Segmentation & Churn Prediction System

-An advanced, end-to-end Customer Segmentation system that seamlessly integrates Machine Learning, a FastAPI backend, a database, and an interactive React frontend dashboard to bridge the gap between predictive modeling and actionable business insights.
+An advanced, end-to-end **Customer Analytics System** that seamlessly integrates Machine Learning, a FastAPI backend, a database, and an interactive React frontend dashboard to bridge the gap between predictive modeling and actionable business insights.

+The system combines two independent Machine Learning solutions:

+- **Customer Segmentation:** Groups customers based on their purchasing behavior.
+- **Churn Prediction:** Predicts the probability that a customer will churn and identifies customers who may require retention actions.

 ---

 ## Table of Contents

 1. [Project Overview](#project-overview)
 2. [System Architecture & Data Flow](#system-architecture--data-flow)
 3. [Machine Learning & Modeling](#machine-learning--modeling)